 Today, athletes are choosing to kneel during the national anthem to protest racism and police brutality.
 Kneeling is a powerful way to show solidarity and call attention to these issues.
 Athletes are using their platform to create change and start conversations about important topics like race relations in America.

 There are some drawbacks to kneeling, however.
-It can be hard on your knees if you kneel incorrectly or for a long period of time.
+It can be hard on your knees if you kneel incorrectly or for an extended period of time.
 Additionally, kneeling may not be suitable for everyone, especially those with knee problems.

 Benefits of Kneeling